Harry Pierpont: Laketon State Bank, Laketon, Indiana, March 31, 1925

-Early on the morning of March 31, 1925, the Laketon State Bank in Laketon, Indiana was robbed by two unmasked burglars.
+Early on the morning of March 31, 1925, the Laketon State Bank in Laketon, Indiana,was robbed by two unmasked burglars.
 Taking between $1,000 and $1,800 in cash, the bandits overlooked several thousand dollars in bonds.

-Reports of the bandits tracked them fleeing in two autos to Warsaw, Indiana but failed to generate new leads.
+Reports of the bandits tracked them fleeing in two autos to Warsaw, Indiana, but failed to generate new leads.
 Due to the similarity of the robberies and its location, Pierpont and his gang were suspected.

 Wabash County Sheriff Summerland went to Marion in response to call from the Grant County sheriff.
 Other clues had the bandits stopping in Lagrange County, Indiana, where there were reports of three men in a Willys-Knight car.

 At 9 o'clock in the morning, two youthful robbers, armed with revolvers, walked into the bank and looted the cash drawers while holding the cashier and assistant cashier at bay.
 After leaving the bank, they sped away in a Ford touring car and headed north before any alarm could be given.

 The Laketon bank cashier gave a description of the robbers and stated they were driving a Willys-Knight car.
 It was ascertained that the license plate on the Willys-Knight car had been stolen from a Buick car the previous week in Fort Wayne.
 The plates belonged to a salesman from Lagrange who worked out of Fort Wayne, and were reported stolen the week before.
-The license plate numbers used by the bandits were discovered by a farmer, who lived near where the bandits had left the Willys-Knight and where they returned in their Ford coupe after they had stolen the money.
-The Ford touring car was stolen in Milford, Indiana.
+The license plate numbers used by the bandits were discovered by a farmer who lived near where the bandits had left the Willys-Knight and where they returned in their Ford coupe after they had stolen the money.
+The Ford touring car had been stolen in Milford, Indiana.

 However, the cashier of the bank, E.L.
 Bright, and the assistant cashier, Mrs. Violet Ogden, later failed to identify Pierpont after his arrest in Detroit.